| Academic Paper Support Book: Start here 【Web edition】

 - Perfect match search ⇒ For example, when searching under the "Journal" column on CiNii Articles, dividing journal names by / (slashes), like /地震/ and /文学/, will give search results of papers from journals 『地震』and 『文学』 and will omit papers from journals like 『日本地震工学会誌』 and 『現代文学史研究』.

 This is a technique called perfect match search.
 This can effectively limit search results.
 Some databases are without this function.

 - Using a Thesaurus ⇒ There is a possibility that the paper that you want will not be included in the search result when you conduct a search by words that you just came up with because those words are not used in the title of the article.

-To prevent this kind of search omission, especially for databases that specializes in particular field
+To prevent this kind of search omission, especially for databases that specialize in a particular field

 (ex.
 PubMed), keywords are attached to each paper that is based on "Thesaurus" which is a vocabulary reference that organizes and words with similar meanings.

 Using this can prevent search omissions and enable searches by the theme of papers.

 This function is named "MeSH Terms", "Subjects", "Subject Terms", and "Keywords" depending on the database.
 Some databases are without this function.

 If there is anything that you are unsure of on using one of the library services, feel free to consult your department library counter or submit questions to the librarians using the "ASK Service".